rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 }
 {{< /highlight >}}

-Now you can use ES6 to make it concise.
+Now you can use a JavaScript ES6 arrow function to make it concise.

 {{< highlight javascript >}}
 const Button = ({ onClick, children }) => {